 1903 - Fred Buck netted his only reds goal as we lost 2-1 at Anfield, with Fred Pentland bagging a brace for the visitors.

-2002 - Andy Cole equalised after John Arne Riise's deflected shot, to score his seventh Premiership goal at Anfield as we were held to a 1-1 draw in L4.
+2002 - Andy Cole equalised after John Arne Riise’s deflected shot, to score his seventh Premiership goal at Anfield and one of his eleven past the reds in total as we were held to a 1-1 draw in L4.
 Emile Heskey was playing his hundredth League game for the reds.

 2006 - We lost 1-0 at Ewood Park with Benni McCarthy on target, despite dominating for long periods.

 2011 - Charlie Adam scored an own goal on the stroke of half-time for Blackburn Rovers at Anfield, with Maxi Rodríguez heading in shortly after the break, with the game ending 1-1.

 Winning in the Black Country

 We have won three times at West Bromwich Albion on this day in history.

 2004 – We triumphed 5-0 when John Arne Riise struck twice, with Florent Sinama-Pongolle, Steven Gerrard and Luis García also on target.
 Milan Baroš had a penalty saved, with Cosmin Contra being sent off for the Baggies.

 1898 - Hugh Morgan netted the only goal of the game at Stoney Lane.

 1983 - Steve Nicol and Graeme Souness struck as we won 2-1 at the Hawthorns.